-The group meets on the third Tuesday, every other month.
+The group meets once every other month.
 Pre-registration is necessary, as group size is limited.
 Families usually register for the group when Mom is about 28 weeks pregnant.
 Minimum age for a sibling to participate is three years old, and at least one parent must accompany child.
 Cost for the one-time group session is $15, payable to UHA.

 Please check the OB/GYN website for any schedule changes.

-Location: The OB/GYN Clinic located on the fourth floor, in the Physician Office Center, next to Ruby Memorial Hospital.
+Location: Sibling classes meet in the OB/GYN Clinic, located on the fourth floor of the Physician Office Center (Suite D), next to Ruby Memorial Hospital.

-The class is offered Tuesday evenings on the following dates:
+The class is offered on the following Tuesdays: